suncoast-devs/handbook/lessons/cs-object-relational-mapping/lecture.md

 EF Core will call this method to setup the connection to the database.

-In here we tell the options we are using a postgres database (`UseNpgsql`) and that the database is named `suncoast_movies` and is on our local machine.
+In here we tell the options we are using a postgres database (`UseNpgsql`) and that the database is named `SuncoastMovies` and is on our local machine.

 ---